 One of MY favorite room features was the mini fridge.
 We were able to keep snacks on hand like fruit and cheese to go with our wine from the bar.
 We, also, had a coffee maker and an electric kettle to boil water for hot tea.

 Our room had an incredible view of the city and on a clear day, you can see for miles.
 Be sure to book a city view room (if available) so you can check out the colorful buildings, rolling hills, and lovely winding river.

 The bathroom was just as sleek and modern as the room – decked out in marble with heated floors and rain showers.
-This, definitely, made me want to spend a bit more time in there.
 If you’re lucky enough to upgrade your room, you could spend some time relaxing in this big, beautiful tub.
 If that’s not Instagram worthy, I don’t know what is!

 A good hotel has everything you need, on-site, including food and beverages.
 During our two separate stays, we ate at the hotel a couple of times.
 So, here’s a quick rundown of all the available dining options on premise.

 The dining room, located right off the lobby, is spacious and bright.
 If you purchased breakfast with your room, you can give the wait staff your room number and go dig in!
 The hot food included bacon, sausage, scrambled eggs and fried eggs, potatoes, and mushrooms.
 You can also have a made-to-order omelet with all the “fixin’s”.